cbmarcum/lazybones/lazybones-gradle-plugin/README.md

 * `installDir` - a `File` representing the location where template packages are installed to.

+Since Skeletor publishing uses a manifest file and doesn't upload to Bintray like Lazybones did, these properties are not currenly used but left in case they are needed for customized builds.

-* `licenses` - a list of licence names, such as "Apache-2.0".
-These are required if you would like the plugin to create the corresponding package in Bintray during the publish process.
-Otherwise, you'll have to manually create the package via Bintray's web UI.
+* `licenses` - a list of license names, such as "Apache-2.0".

-* `publish` - a boolean determining whether packages should automatically be published in Bintray once they've been uploaded.
-The default is `false`, which is the preferred option as it gives you an opportunity to roll back the release.
+* `publish` - a boolean.

-The full set of options are defined on the [`LazybonesConventions`](https://github.com/pledbrook/lazybones/blob/master/lazybones-gradle-plugin/src/main/groovy/uk/co/cacoethes/gradle/lazybones/LazybonesConventions.groovy) class.
+The full set of options are defined on the [LazybonesConventions](https://github.com/cbmarcum/skeletor/blob/master/lazybones-gradle-plugin/src/main/groovy/uk/co/cacoethes/gradle/lazybones/LazybonesConventions.groovy) class.

 For more advanced use cases, you can configure the plugin's tasks directly.
 The package tasks are instances of the standard Gradle `Zip` task, while the install tasks are instances of the standard `Copy`.

-The package publishing is done through the [`BintrayGenericUpload`](https://github.com/pledbrook/lazybones/blob/master/lazybones-gradle-plugin/src/main/groovy/uk/co/cacoethes/gradle/tasks/BintrayGenericUpload.groovy), which you can use to defer initialisation of the publish credentials or any other properties.
+Currently, package publishing is done through the [SimpleManifestEntry](https://github.com/cbmarcum/skeletor/blob/master/lazybones-gradle-plugin/src/main/groovy/uk/co/cacoethes/gradle/tasks/SimpleManifestEntry.groovy), which packages one or all plugins and creates or updates a `skeletor-manifest.txt` file for copying to your simple URL repository.